Qalthos/blog/content/CIVX/introducing-geopirate.rst

 :email: Qalthos@gmail.com
 :tags: democracymap, geowebdns

-So I've recieved my apparently mandated CIVX nickname, despite it possibly being inaccurate in a week or two.
+So I've received my apparently mandated CIVX nickname, despite it possibly being inaccurate in a week or two.
 I, along with `Pixel Ninja`_ and `Python Princess`_, have been hacking away at our various tasks together for over a week now, and despite the seemingly constant moving from place to place, it's a pretty sweet gig.
 My work yesterday was some final polishing of the getall script, and my first real push to the geowebdns repository.
-I'm also workign on a supplemental, informational guide to maintenance.
+I'm also working on a supplemental, informational guide to maintenance.
 Unfortunately, my changes can't quite replace the old script yet, because the import script (the one that actually starts to bring the files into the